-[Consider the following hierarchical state machine:
+/ Consider the following hierarchical state machine:

-The model demonstrates the following properties:
+$The \ model \ demonstrates \ the \ following \ properties:$

 - state1 is a meta state with two parallel state machines in it. - stateA declares v as outer output. state1 is on an intermediate level and declares v as inner outer output, i.e. matches lower level outer v by being inner and also matches higher level inner v by being outer.
 The top level declares v as inner and gives the start value. - count is defined with a start value in state1.
 It is reset when a reset transition (v>=20) is made to state1. - stateX declares the local variable w to be equal to v declared as inner input. - state Y declares a local counter j.
-It is reset at start and as a consequence of the reset transition (v>=20) to state1: When the reset transition $(v\geq 20)$ fires, then the variables of the active states are reset immediately (so "count" from state1, and "i" from stateX).
+It is reset at start and as a consequence of the reset transition $(v \ge 20)$ to state 1: When the reset transition $(v \ge 20)$ fires, then the variables of the active states are reset immediately (so "count" from state1, and "i" from stateX).
 The variables of other states are only reset at the time instants when these states become active.
-So "j" in StateY is reset to 0, when the transition stateX.i > 20 fires (after state1 became active again, so after the reset transition $v \geq 20$). - Synchronizing the exit from the two parallel state machines of state1 is done by checking that stated and stateY are active using the activeState function.
+So "j" in StateY is reset to 0, when the transition stateX.i > 20 fires (after state1 became active again, so after the reset transition $v \ge 20$).

+• Synchronizing the exit from the two parallel state machines of state1 is done by checking that stated and stateY are active using the activeState function.